xipki/xipki/README.md

   - OCSP Responder (RFC 2560 and RFC 6960)
   - CMP (RFC 4210 and RFC 4211)
   - Support of direct and inderect CRL
+  - Support of PKCS#12 and JKS keystore
-  - Support of PKCS#12 and PKCS#11 devices, e.g. HSM
+  - Support of PKCS#11 devices, e.g. HSM, tested with nCipher of Thales
   - API to use customized key types, e.g. smartcard
   - API to specify customized certificate profiles
   - API to specify customized publisher, e.g. for LDAP and OCSP responder
-  - Support of most popular databases
+  - Support of most popular databases, tested with DB2, H2, MySQL, Oracle, Oracle RAC and PostgreSQL
   - High performance
   - Java based, OS independent
   - OSGi-based
+  - Health check embedded
+  - Audit with syslog and slf4j

 Version
 ----